 In Canada, there are a good number of websites, social media, and videos that need a French version.
 Set up a basic website and promote your services.
 You can also network with web designers and even offer them a commission if they refer clients to you.

-Sell products or services online.
+Sell products or services online through your own eCommerce business in Canada.
 This can be almost as inexpensive as other businesses, but you will have to purchase or produce inventory.
 Start with a few products or your own creations and let the sales feed your line expansion.
 Don’t go crazy and purchase or produce 5000 of each item, start small to test the market.
 Your profit margin may not be high when you buy in small quantities but your losses on products that don’t sell will be minimal.

 The first thing you’ll need is a domain name that reflects your company, while keeping it as short as possible to make it easier for people to remember.
-You’ll also need Canadian-friendly website hosting / eCommerce software (like a shopping cart with Canada Post integration), such as HostPapa (Based in Canada), BigCommerce, or Shopify Canada.
-If you already have a WordPress blog, you can easily integrate shopping with a plugin, such as Shopify For WordPress.
-For more information, please read Checklist: Choosing a Website Host for your Canadian Business.
+You’ll also need Canadian-friendly website hosting / eCommerce software (like Canadian currency and a shopping cart with Canada Post integration), such as Shopify.
+For more information, please read the Canadian Guide to the Best eCommerce Platform Software.

 10. Auctions and Online Marketplaces

-The perfect way to dip your toe into online business is through auctions and online marketplaces.
+The perfect way to try online business is through auctions and online marketplaces.
 This option can go well beyond eBay, with massive online marketplaces like Amazon, or specialized marketplaces like Etsy.
+More and more Canadians are finding out that selling on marketplaces can become a thriving business.
+They use creative methods for sourcing and selling merchandise.
+Taking advantage of FBA (fulfillment by Amazon) makes it much easier to manage and usually increases sales.

 Further reading: Online Marketplaces for Canadian Sellers

+???
 Have you ever made money part-time online or are you just exploring the possibility?
-Please share with us in the comments below.
+Please share with us in the comments below or discuss this and other online business topics in the Online Business Canada Facebook group!

 COMMENTS ARE MODERATED – Legitimate comments will be published after a short delay.
 Spam will not be published.